MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

         >[!WARNING]
         >Grid node configurations will not work after migration due to their dependence on a specific version of DeployR.
 After migrating, you will notice that the old grid configuration has been carried over to the newly installed DeployR version.
 However, since those grid nodes are not compatible with the DeployR server, they appear highlighted in the Administration Console when you first start the server.
 This highlighting indicates that a node is unresponsive.
 We recommend deleting these old grid nodes in the Administration Console the first time you log into the console.

 9. Preserve and update any JavaScript client application files.
-Before you deploy any JavaScript client application files to DeployR 8.0.5, update the client files so that they use the current version of `jsDeployR` [client library](deployr-tools-and-samples.md).
+Before you deploy any JavaScript client application files to DeployR for Microsoft R Server 2016, update the client files so that they use the current version of `jsDeployR` [client library](deployr-tools-and-samples.md).
 After installation, update your application files to use the latest [JavaScript API calls](https://microsoft.github.io/js-client-library).

-### From DeployR 8.0.5 to Another 8.0.5 Instance
+### From DeployR for Microsoft R Server 2016 to Another Instance of This Version

 1. Log into the landing page for the DeployR instance containing the data you wish to migrate.
-After installing DeployR 8.0.5 and setting the password for the `admin` user account, you can log into the DeployR landing page.
+After installing DeployR for Microsoft R Server 2016 and setting the password for the `admin` user account, you can log into the DeployR landing page.
 The landing page is accessible at `http://<DEPLOYR_SERVER_IP>:8050/deployr/landing`, where `<DEPLOYR_SERVER_IP>` is the IP address of the DeployR main server machine.

 1. From the landing page, open the Administration Console.